withastro/astro/packages/integrations/image/README.md

 Source for the original image file.

-For images in your project's repository, use the path relative to the `src` or `public` directory.
-For remote images, provide the full URL.
+For images located in your project's `src`: use the file path relative to the `src` directory. (e.g. `src = "../assets/source-pic.png"`)

+ For images located in your `public` directory: use the URL path relative to the `public` directory. (e.g. `src = "/images/public-image.jpg"`)

+For remote images, provide the full URL. (e.g. `src="https://astro.build/assets/blog/astro-1-release-update.avif"`)

 #### format